ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Configuration          | Example                                                            | Description
 ---------------------- | -------------------------------------------------------------------|--------------------------------------------------------------------------------
-IDM user endpoint      | <<proto>://<<host>>/openidm/managed/user?_queryFilter=userName+eq+ | field for the end point used to verify in ForgeRock IDM if the user is migrated
+IDM user endpoint      | <<proto>://<<host>>/openidm/managed/user?_queryFilter=userName+eq+ | The ForgeRock IDM endpoint that is called to determine whether the user is migrated
-IDM administrator user | idmAdmin                                                           | field for the IDM admin user used to query the IDM User Endpoint
+IDM administrator user | idmAdmin                                                           | The IDM admin user used to query the IDM user endpoint
-IDM Password Secret ID | openidmadminpass                                                   | field for the IDM admin password secret id.
-The secret from the file system with this id. must contain the value of the password for the IDM administrator user
+IDM Password Secret ID | openidmadminpass                                                   | The IDM admin password secret ID.
+The secret from the file system with this ID must contain the value of the password for the IDM administrator.
 ```

 <br>

 #### 3.4.3.
 Page Node
-This is the default page node in Forgerock IAM used to capture user credentials.
-This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.
+Default page node in ForgeRock IAM used to capture user credentials.
+This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 <br>

 #### 3.4.4.
 Legacy-ORA-Create FR User
 Custom node provided in the SSO toolkit.
-Provisions the user in Forgerock IAM by calling the default Forgerock IDM managed object API.
-This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.
+Provisions the user in ForgeRock IAM by calling the default ForgeRock IDM-managed object API.
+This node is generic one, and does not need to be customized for specific legacy IAM vendor implementations.
 The nodes uses the following shared state attributes:

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORACreateForgeRockUser.java